 The leaves of this sweet potato are often used to weaken asthma symptoms and gastrointestinal issues.

-Wow!
 You will be amazed by the amazing flavor of this ‘Ginseng Red’ sweet potato.
-The potato has its name from the famous wild root that boosts your energy.
-Ginseng red has a reddish-orange cover with dark orange (or golden) flesh.
+The potato derives its name from the famous wild root that boasts wonderful health benefits.
+Ginseng Red has a reddish-orange cover with dark orange (or golden) flesh.

-This plant adores the warm or hot climate, so people often harvest it in late spring or summer.
-The potato has a high content of Beta Carotene, vitamin A and other nutrients that benefit users’ health.
+This plant likes warm or hot climates, so people often harvest it in late spring or summer.
+The potato has a high content of beta carotene, vitamin A, and other nutrients beneficial for health.
 The flesh is moderately sweet and dry when cooked.

 Ginseng Red is perfect for making savory meals or mixing and mashing with other ingredients.